biosimulations/biosimulations/docs/concepts/conventions/simulation-project-metadata.md

 </rdf:Description>
 ```

-## Example metadata about a simulation project (COMBINE/OMEX archive and SED-ML File)
+## Example metadata about a simulation project (COMBINE/OMEX archive and SED-ML file)

-As an example, below is a representation of metadata for the [Ciliberto 2003 model of the budding yeast cell cycle](https://identifiers.org/doi:10.1083/jcb.200306139) .
+As an example, below is a representation of metadata for the [Ciliberto 2003 model of the budding yeast cell cycle](https://identifiers.org/doi:10.1083/jcb.200306139).

 ```xml
 <!-- keywords -->